Loss of brain function - liver disease

 Signs of nervous system changes may include:

-Tests may include:
+Tests done may include:

 If changes in brain function are severe, a hospital stay may be needed.
+In the hospital:

-Medicines are given to help lower ammonia levels and improve brain function.
-You may need to take these medicines every day.
+Medicines are given to help lower ammonia level and improve brain function.
+Medicines given may include:

 Your health care provider may suggest other medicines and treatments.
 These may have varying results.

-Acute hepatic encephalopathy may be treatable.
+The outlook of HE depends on the management of cause of HE.
 Chronic forms of the disorder often continue to get worse and come back.

-Call your health care provider if you or people around you notice any problems with your mental state or nervous system function.
-This is very important for people who already have a liver disorder.
-Hepatic encephalopathy can get worse quickly and become an emergency condition.
+Call your provider if you or people around you notice any problems with your mental state or nervous system function.
+This is important for people who already have a liver disorder.
+HE can get worse quickly and become an emergency condition.

-Treating liver problems may prevent hepatic encephalopathy.
+Treating liver problems may prevent HE.
 Avoiding heavy drinking and intravenous drug use can prevent many liver disorders.

 Garcia-Tsao G. Cirrhosis and its sequelae.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
+Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 153.

 Nevah MI, Fallon MB.
-Hepatic encephalopathy, hepatorenal syndrome, hepatopumonary syndrome, and systemic complications of liver disease.
+Hepatic encephalopathy, hepatorenal syndrome, hepatopumonary syndrome, and other systemic complications of liver disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 94.

-Last reviewed on: 8/14/2015
+Last reviewed on: 7/11/2017